-The AT phase of project completion was performed in March 2020.
 Routine softcopy AT methods were applied to establish a network of precise camera positions and other control for mapping, and to provide model parameters and orientation elements required for digital compilation.
-The digital images were measured and adjusted as a single block using the Multi-Sensor Triangulation (MST) module of BAE Systems' SOCET SET (ver.
-5.6) software on a Windows based photogrammetric workstation.
-Upon successful completion of this process, the triangulation software provided the standard deviations for each aerotriangulated ground point, which were used to compute a predicted horizontal circular error of 0.67 meters based on a 95% confidence level.
+This work was performed by AB personnel in November 2020 utilizing BAE's SOCET SET (ver.
+5.6) software on a Windows-based photogrammetric workstation.
+The RGB images were measured and adjusted as a single block using the Multi-Sensor Triangulation (MST) module of SOCET SET.
+Upon successful completion MST provided the standard deviations for each aerotriangulated ground point, which were used to compute a predicted horizontal circular error of 0.54 meters based on a 95% confidence level.
 An AT Report was written and is on file with other project data within the RSD Electronic Data Library.
 Positional data is referenced to the North American Datum of 1983 (NAD83).